 2. A Clean Design

 When you look at the design of your website, are you confident that everything on those pages is needed?
-The reason I ask is because content overload won’t just be distracting and overwhelming to visitors; it can hurt your page speeds, too.
+The reason I ask is that content overload won’t just be distracting and overwhelming to visitors; it can hurt your page speeds, too.

 According to Backlinko’s report, larger pages — that includes longer pages and those with more images on them — take 318% longer to visually load than smaller ones.